Design map-based visualizations

 11. Close the Fields view.

-Round the values for the coordinates
+Round the coordinates

 Next, you'll calculate rounded coordinate values and store them in the new fields.

-Expression Type set to Arcade
+Expression Type parameter

-Arcade is a lightweight expression language, written for ArcGIS.
+Arcade is a lightweight expression language written for ArcGIS.

 Round($feature.Latitude,2)

-This code uses the Arcade Round function, setting the value of the Latitude Rounded field to be equal to the value in the Latitude field, rounded to two decimal places.
+This code uses the Round function, setting the value of the Latitude Rounded field to be equal to the value in the Latitude field, rounded to two decimal places.
 This rounds off the location information of the points to the nearest hundredth of a degree.

 4. Click the Verify button.